front-commerce/developers.front-commerce.com/source/docs/advanced/theme/route-dispatcher.md

 If you come from a Magento background, this is the concept behind [URL Rewrites](https://docs.magento.com/m2/ce/user_guide/marketing/url-rewrite.html).

-In the core of Front-Commerce, the association between an URL and a page is already done for things like Products, Categories, CMS pages… But depending on your own site, you might need to add new ones.
+In Front-Commerce’s core integrations (such as Magento2), the association between a URL and a page is already implemented for entities like Products, Categories, CMS pages… But depending on your own site, you might need to add new ones.

 To do so, you will need to proceed in two steps:
 * Support the new URLs in the `matchUrls` query in your GraphQL Schema